dimetrio-ua/kottans-frontend/README.md

     <img src="/task_linux_cli/linuxsurvival.jpg" alt="The final window of LSG" width="800">
   </details>

+> It was pretty interesting and had an nice old-school charm, like in DOS childhood.
+Using the command line is not new to me, but here I learned better the basic Linux commands which Coursera's lecturer used in the Git Intro lessons.

-2. The HTTP part...
+**2. The HTTP part...**

 > Although in the 2nd part of this article the authors wrote that it was more complicated than the 1st, I found the second part to be much clearer.
 Maybe because it was more familiar to me than the first one, which was very dry in its description of the request/response messages.
 I'm going to take a course on Udacity [Networking for Web Developers](https://www.udacity.com/course/networking-for-web-developers--ud256) from the optional materials, where I hope the client-server interaction chain will be described more consistently and with more lively examples.

 > To be able to say where and how I will use the knowledge from this article, I should probably go deeper into the development process itself.
 The Linux command line is an understandable scenario that is very similar to using the command line for Git.
 And the HTTP protocol theory will come in handy, as I expect, when we will move on to JS.

+---

 ## Git Collaboration

-1. Coursera Git Intro Weeks 3 & 4
+**1. Coursera Git Intro Weeks 3 & 4**

   <details>
     <summary>Coursera Git Intro Week 3 Screenshot</summary>